 The competitive experience is an opportunity for each of your students to grow and improve, as dancers, performers, and people.
 Therefore, it is important to make the event positive, encouraging, and constructive.

-Finally, take the time and ask yourself if you are you doing everything in your power to guarantee that your parents and dancers are fully prepared for competitive events?
+Finally, take the time and ask yourself if you are doing everything in your power to guarantee that your parents and dancers are fully prepared for competitive events?
 We are always evaluating and evolving our systems and methods to make sure that everything is efficient, informative, and functional for a successful weekend.

 Check out some of these articles focusing on preparing for dance competitions: